radar/rails/guides/source/getting_started.md

 [DSL (domain-specific language)](https://en.wikipedia.org/wiki/Domain-specific_language) that tells Rails how to connect incoming requests to controllers and actions.

-The line that we have just added says that we are going to match a `GET /welcome` request to `welcome#index`.
+The line that we have just added says that we are going to match a `GET /articles` request to `articles#index`.
 This string passed as the `to` option represents the _controller_ and _action_ that will be responsible for handling this request.

 Controllers are classes that group together common methods for handling a particular _resource_.
 The methods inside controllers are given the name "actions", as they _act upon_ requests as they come in.